Loading...

 Monitor Timing

-Consider having porridge as part of a meal rather than on an empty stomach, which might help in moderating the glucose response.
+Consider eating porridge as part of a balanced meal rather than on its own.
+Pairing it with protein or fat can help manage the blood sugar response.

 healthspan-mbl